 Spare tyres are not designed for high speed.
 Drive carefully to your tyre shop to get the flat tyre fixed.

 Now you know how to change a flat tyre.
 But it is not exactly the most pleasant experience here in Malaysia lifting weight under our hot sun (or in the thunderstorm).
-For maximum safety and efficiency, call for ROGER roadside assistance.
+For maximum safety and efficiency, get ROGER roadside assistance app.